 Diversity and the Law of the European Union

-Since 1993 the respect for and the protection of minorities is one of the political accession criteria of the European Union.
-The EU Charter of fundamental rights invokes the respect for cultural, linguistic and linguistic diversity.
-Especially the last decade brought questions of anti-discrimination, immigration, integration and intercultural understanding to the very forefront of EU-politics.
-The issue of "diversity management" has became an issue of European interest.
+Since 1993 the respect for and the protection of minorities has been one of the political accession criteria of the European Union.
+The EU Charter of Fundamental Rights invokes respect for cultural and linguistic diversity.
+The last decade in particular brought questions of anti-discrimination, immigration, integration and intercultural understanding to the forefront of EU-politics.
+The issue of "diversity management" has become an issue of European interest.

-Nevertheless many questions remain open.
-Which sort of diversity is the EU to respect?
-The one within its member states or also the diversity within these states?
-Which means should the Union have at its disposal in order to fulfil this task?
-Is there already something like a European diversity management?
-What role do the national identities play?
-How about the European fundamental rights?
-These and other questions stand at the core of this research focus.
-Below listed information permits some in the academic building site.
+Nevertheless many questions remain unanswered.
+What forms of diversity should the EU respect?
+The diversity between its member states or also the diversity within these states themselves?
+Which means should the EU have at its disposal in order to fulfil this task?
+Does something like European diversity management already existence?
+What role do national identities play?
+What about European fundamental rights?
+These and other questions stand at the core of this research area.